Amazon Editorial Reviews: How to Add in Author Central, with Tips and Guidelines

 Option 1: Type your review directly into Amazon, then apply the proper formatting (bold, italics, etc.).

 Never copy and paste, say, from Word or Google Docs.
 Amazon recommends “you use only a plain text editor like Notepad.
 Rich text editors like Microsoft Word often cause formatting issues which delay or prevent your request from processing.”
-And that can introduce formatting and spacing errors that you don’t want!
+And that can introduce unwanted formatting and spacing errors!

 Option 2: Paste the material you want to use (or write directly within) the Editorial Review tab on the Kindlepreneur Book Description Generator tool.
 Then you can copy and paste it directly into Amazon KDP or Author Central.
 This is the method I use and recommend.
 (It has a 3000-character limit, which is plenty!)

 Option 3: If you know HTML coding, you can click the box that says “Source” (it’s to the upper right) and write your review in HTML.
-You can also copy and paste the HTML from the Kindlepreneur tool directly into Amazon once “Source” is checked before you start entering an editorial review into Amazon.
+You can also copy and paste the HTML from the Kindlepreneur tool directly into Amazon once “Source” is checked before you begin to enter an editorial review into Amazon.

 Editorial review examples